DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - BCP vs DR:
   - BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
-  - DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance
+  - DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance.
+It ensures sufficient technical controls in place to recover operations after a disruption

 - The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a distruptive event